- If you can't add a Bluetooth device to Windows 10, most of the time it's a problem with the driver.

-This can be done either by right clicking/long pressing on the parent device and selecting ‘Update driver’ from the menu shown, followed by ‘Search automatically for updated driver software’.
+This can be done either by right-clicking/long pressing on the parent device and selecting Update driver from the menu shown, followed by Search automatically for updated driver software.

-The other option for you will be to locate the manufacturer’s website and download the latest drivers.
-Next right click/long press the parent device and select Update driver > Browse my computer for driver software > manually select the driver you downloaded.
+Next right-click/long-press the parent device and select Update Driver, then Browse my computer for driver software and manually select the driver you downloaded.

-Bluetooth not working after upgrading to the latest Windows 10 version
+4. Bluetooth not working after upgrading to the latest Windows 10 version

-This happens to be another common issue with Windows 10 devices, and is more prevalent if the device is using a customized Bluetooth profile.
+This happens to be another common issue with Windows 10 devices and is more prevalent if the device is using a customized Bluetooth profile.
 In that case, just pair the Bluetooth device again and you will be good to go.

-We hope that the solutions listed above helped you fixed the Bluetooth issues that you encountered.
+We hope that the solutions listed above helped you fix the Bluetooth issues that you encountered.
 If you’ve come across other workarounds to fix this problem, you can list the troubleshooting steps in the comments section below.